Recruiting

 How will I be paid?

 Local schools and school districts hire football officials as independent contractors.
 Accordingly, you’ll receive a check for each game assignment you work from the school district.
 We recommend you keep accurate records as your earnings are taxable, reportable, income.
 As a new official, you’ll start working sub-varsity games, which pay $50-$80/game.
 Varsity game pay starts at $110.
-On most weeknights, officials work two, back-to-back, sub-varsity games at the same stadium (for example: one 7th-grade game and one 8th-grade game), and receive $70 for the first game and /game.
+On most weeknights, officials work two, back-to-back, sub-varsity games at the same stadium (for example: one 7th-grade game and one 8th-grade game), and receive $70 for the first game and $50 for the next game.
 We carpool to most games outside the Brownwood area.
 Varsity game chain and clock assignments are paid, too.

 What costs are involved?